tobiasvitt/css3-flexbox-grid/README.md

 Flexbox is a new layout mode in CSS3, it consists of flex containers and flex items.

-The grid system uses similar syntax than bootstrap to make it easy th switch.
+The grid system uses similar syntax than bootstrap to make it easy to switch.

   **Versions:**